Kavinter/football-club/README.md

-# Feyenoord Rotterdam Football Club - Management System
+# Football Club - Management System

 This project enables the management of the **Feyenoord Rotterdam** football club through a command-line interface.
 The system allows managers and coaches to access and interact with player data, statistics, and manage club staff.